vishvAsa/AgamaH_vaiShNavaH/meta/articles/leach_pAncharAtra_2013/3_THE_THREE_JEWELS_AND_THE_FORMATION_OF/3_Divisions_within_the_pAncharAtra/1_i_Different_kinds_of_pAncharAtrika.md

 cause \( *prakṛti*\), and the others, Saṃkarṣaṇa and so on, are the effect.
 After worshipping the Bhagavat, the supreme Lord, who is of such a nature \[as described here\] for a thousand years by means of \[the five rites\] approaching god, gathering the materials for worship, worship, textual study and meditation, \[one’s\] pain will be diminished, and one will assuredly attain to the Bhagavat.” \(BSBh 415.5-13\)

-The scheme outlined here, with the *jīva*, *manas * and *ahaṃkāra* personified by, respectively, Saṃkarṣaṇa, Pradyumna and Aniruddha, is the same as that given in a passage of the *Nārāyaṇīya* section of the *Mahābhārata* \(MBh 12.326.20-39\). Śaṅkara attributes it here to the Bhāgavatas, and in his commentary on 2.2.44, he suggests that those who follow the teachings of the Pañcarātra do not subscribe to this theory: *na caite saṃkarṣaṇādayo jīvādibhāvenābhipreyante; kiṃ tarhi, īśvarā evaite* *sarve*
+The scheme outlined here, with the *jīva*, *manas * and *ahaṃkāra* personified by, respectively, Saṃkarṣaṇa, Pradyumna and Aniruddha, is the same as that given in a passage of the *Nārāyaṇīya* section of the *Mahābhārata* \(MBh 12.326.20-39\). Śaṅkara attributes it here to the Bhāgavatas, and in his commentary on 2.2.44, he suggests that those who follow the teachings of the Pañcarātra do not subscribe to this theory:

-*jñānaiśvaryaśaktibalavīryatejobhir*

-*aiśvaryadharmair*

-*anvitā*
+> *na caite saṃkarṣaṇādayo jīvādi-bhāvenābhipreyante;
+kiṃ tarhi, īśvarā evaite sarve
+jñānaiśvarya-śakti-bala-vīrya-tejobhir aiśvaryadharmair anvitā abhyupagamyante –

-*abhyupagamyante – vāsudevā evaite sarve nirdoṣā niradhiṣṭhānā niravadyāś* *ceti*… / … / *na ca pañcarātrasiddhāntibhir vāsudevādiṣu ekasmin sarveṣu vā*
+> vāsudevā evaite sarve nirdoṣā niradhiṣṭhānā niravadyāś ceti*… / … /
+> *na ca pañcarātra-siddhāntibhir vāsudevādiṣu ekasmin sarveṣu vā jñānaiśvaryādi-tāratamya-kṛtaḥ kaścid bhedo ’bhyupagamyate;
+> vāsudevā eva hi sarve vyūhā nirviśeṣā iṣyante*/.
+> –
+>

-*jñānaiśvaryāditāratamyakṛtaḥ kaścid bhedo ’bhyupagamyate; vāsudevā eva hi* *sarve vyūhā nirviśeṣā iṣyante */. – “And these \[Vyūhas\] Saṃkarṣaṇa and so on, are not thought of as really being the individual self etc. How \[is it they are thought of\] then?
+> “And these \[Vyūhas\] Saṃkarṣaṇa and so on, are not thought of as really being the individual self etc. How \[is it they are thought of\] then?
 It is agreed that all these are lords, \[who are\] endowed with the lordly properties \[omniscient\] knowledge, sovereignty, power, strength, virility and splendour.
-They are all Vāsudevas, flawless, without substrate \(i.e. cause?\), and with no imperfections… /… / And it is agreed upon by those who follow the teachings of the Pañcarātra that there is no distinction between Vāsudeva and the others, all of whom are identical, \[and that none\] is created either by the hierarchy

-\[of the properties, omniscient\] knowledge and sovereignty etc. Indeed, all the Vyūhas are accepted as Vāsudevas without any distinctions.” \(BSBh 416.17-417.2, … 417.15-18\)
+They are all Vāsudevas, flawless, without substrate \(i.e. cause?\), and with no imperfections… /… / And it is agreed upon by those who follow the teachings of the Pañcarātra that there is no distinction between Vāsudeva and the others, all of whom are identical, \[and that none\] is created either by the hierarchy \[of the properties, omniscient\] knowledge and sovereignty etc. Indeed, all the Vyūhas are accepted as Vāsudevas without any distinctions.” \(BSBh 416.17-417.2, … 417.15-18\)

 What are we to make of these passages?
 Some scholars \(e.g. Colas 2011: 297\) believe that Śaṅkara is using the names ‘Bhāgavata’ and ‘Pañcarātrasiddhāntin’ to refer to the same group.
-This position is perhaps based on the fact that the Bhāgavatas are described here as worshipping god in accordance with the “five times” \(i.e.

-*abhigamana* etc.\), a practice which is elsewhere expressly associated with the psychological principle.
+This position is perhaps based on the fact that the Bhāgavatas are described here as worshipping god in accordance with the “five times” \(i.e.*abhigamana* etc.\), a practice which is elsewhere expressly associated with the psychological principle.
 As van Buitenen shows, the creative function of the *ahaṃkāra* in the *Mokṣadharmaparvan* \(as well as in the *Sāṃkhyakārikā*\) is continuous with older, mythical narratives wherein the primordial being combines and unites the principles of self-consciousness, self-formulation \( *ahaṃkāra*, i.e. the exclamation *aham\! *\), and self- \(and by extension, world-\) creation. [[48]]

 Pāñcarātra.57 But this interpretation has the problem of explaining why it is, then, that the doctrines linked with these denominations are so clearly different.
 For the Bhāgavatas hold, according to Śaṅkara, that the Vyūhas Saṃkarṣaṇa, Pradyumna and Aniruddha are caused to become manifest by Vāsudeva, the “supreme cause” \( *parā*